Semi-analytic version of shooting method and the bound states in non-analytic potential $V(x)= -g^2\exp (-|x|)$: Semi-analytic implementation of the shooting method

 One of them is connected with the common strategy of the trial-and-error choice and systematic amendment of the variable candidate-for-the-energy parameter $E=E_{(trial)}$ in Eq.~(\ref{SEx}).
 Whenever one knows the general solution of the ordinary differential Schr\"{o}dinger equation in the form of superposition $\psi(x)=c_1 \psi_1(x)+c_2\psi_2(x)$ of the two known components $\psi_{1,2}(x)$, and whenever one has to match them in the origin (which is also one of the promising options for our toy model (\ref{tenpo}) where the available wave function components are Bessel functions), one usually starts from imposing the correct asymptotic behavior analytically.
 Then one completes the construction via the ``smoothness-in-the-origin'' strategy, i.e., via the matching of the logarithmic derivatives of the candidate wave functions at $x=0$.

-In the algorithm, the main theoretical difficulty may be seen in the lack of a friendly representation of the asymptotically correct Bessel wave functions $\sim K_\nu(y)$ at small $y$ and near the origin \cite{Ryshik}.
+In the algorithm, the main theoretical difficulty may be seen in the lack of a friendly representation of the asymptotically correct Bessel wave functions $\sim Z_\nu(y)$ at small $y$ and near the origin \cite{Ryshik}.
 Another, more practical difficulty reflects the smallness of changes of the resulting left and right $x \to 0^\pm$ limits of $\psi(x)$ after a small change of the value of $E_{(trial)}$.
 In this sense, irrespectively of the representation of wave functions, the localization of the correct bound-state energy may prove slow and marred by numerical errors.
+This observation inspired also our present alternative methodical proposal of an opposite strategy.